komalg1996/Project/SRS_Document.md

 -Add other admins/users etc .

 ### Customers:
--i Through a web browser the customers can search for a Grocery and other products online by its name or manufacturer later can add to the shopping cart.
+- i.
+Through a web browser the customers can search for a Grocery and other products online by its name or manufacturer later can add to the shopping cart.
--ii The user can login using his account details or new customers can set up account vey quickly -iii They should give the details of their of full name,email account ,username and password.
+- ii.
+The user can login using his account details or new customers can set up account vey quickly
+- iii.
+They should give the details of their of full name,email account ,username and password.

 ### Users:
 -The users will be people who will use our product or our  online Grocery shopping system solution, sometimes on a daily basis.